eqcorrscan/EQcorrscan/README.md

 # Licence

-This package is written by Calum Chamberlain of Victoria University of Wellington, and is distributed under the LGPL GNU License, Copyright Calum Chamberlain 2015.
+This package is written by Calum Chamberlain and Chet Hopp of Victoria University of Wellington, and is distributed under the LGPL GNU License, Copyright Calum Chamberlain 2015, 2016.

 # Contributing